KRM7/gapp/docs/fitness-functions.md

 The genetic algorithms in the library will try to find the maximum of the fitness function, which means that the fitness functions always have to be implemented for maximization.
-If we are trying to find the minimum of some function, it can easily be transformed to a minimization problem by multiplying the function by -1.
+When trying to find the minimum of some function, the problem can easily be transformed into a maximization problem by multiplying the function by -1.

 ### Example